Oil Comp Engr

 Houston, TX

-I have worked at a major integrated oil company for over 30 years.
+I recently retired from a major integrated oil company after 38 years.
 I have degrees in Civil and Petroleum Engineering.
-I currently work with safety, health and environmental management systems.
-I have worked in operations and safety in both the upstream (finding and producing oil and gas) and downstream (refining, chemicals and distributions) areas.
-I have travelled all over the world.
-I enjoy my job but have endured both good & bad business cycles as well as good and bad managers.
+I worked with safety, health and environmental management systems and operations in the upstream (finding and producing oil and gas) and downstream (refining, chemicals and distributions) areas.
+I travelled all over world, enduring good & bad business cycles and good and bad managers.

 That's a very good question.
 It really depends on the individual company.
 Some companies give their experienced technicians a fair amount of autonomy and authority and they travel to the field.
 At one company, for example, it was a technician, not an engineer who provided a lot of support for completions and workovers.
 He designed and ordered all the components of the gas lift system and then went to the field to ensure the installation went as planned.
 During busy times they might work 50 or 60 hours weeks and typically, they are salaried (translation = no overtime pay but also more flexibility to take personal time off).